SuperRockyCat/launchdarkly-react-example/README.md

 ## About

-This repository contains a React application demonstrate the freature flagging capabilities of the LaunchDarkly continuous delivery tool.
+This repository contains a React application to demonstrate the feature flagging capabilities of the LaunchDarkly continuous delivery tool.
 It utilizes a few third-party libraries to provide a functional experience:

 1. [Create React App](https://github.com/facebook/create-react-app): Used to generate boilerplate React code to quickstart project.